zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/mental-health.md

 {{< youtube "fH8nmtEoBh4?start=1579" >}}

-In the [People Group Conversation](https://youtu.be/fH8nmtEoBh4) above, GitLab CEO Sid Sijbrandij responds to a discussion on the topic of burnout and overwork.
+In the [People Group Conversation](https://youtu.be/fH8nmtEoBh4) above, GitLab's Sid Sijbrandij responds to a discussion on the topic of burnout and overwork.

 > There's individual freedom, and there's peer pressure.
 As a company, we should take a lot of care that there's no peer pressure to work long hours.
 >
 > Everyone is used to that [being pressured].
 At every company I've been at, that was a celebrated thing.
-We have to be super, super careful that we do not celebrate that at GitLab. — *Sid Sijbrandij, GitLab co-founder and CEO*
+We have to be super, super careful that we do not celebrate that at GitLab. — *Sid Sijbrandij, GitLab co-founder*

 There's a fine line between [thanking someone publicly](/handbook/communication/#say-thanks) for going above and beyond to help out in a situation, and sending a message that work should always trump life.
 Burnout rarely happens all at once.
 Rather, it typically takes one by surprise, eventually coming to a head after days, weeks, or months of overwork creep.